julien6387/supvisors/docs/dashboard.rst

     * green-to-yellow gradient for ``STOPPING``,
     * green for ``RUNNING``.

+An additional red light is displayed in the event where a failure has been raised on the application.
 All hyperlinks are active.
 The browser is redirected to the corresponding `Application page`_ on the local Web Server.

 The bottom part of the menu contains a contact link and copyright information.